AGOUZAL-SAID/Competitive_prog/README.md

 # Competitive_prog

-This repository contains implementations of various concurrency primitives and data structures, primarily in C and Java, organized into laboratories (`lab3`, `lab5`).
+This repository contains implementations of various concurrency primitives and data structures, primarily in C, organized into laboratories (`lab3`, `lab5`).
 These implementations are designed for competitive programming and learning concurrency concepts.

 ## Repository Structure